Miguel-Adarlo/appdensitycalculation/README.md

 ```

 **3. Divide the population of each barangay by its area**\
 Done by division in R after a merging of dataframes.
+Result was the population density.

 ```
 {